venkdev/meetup-registration-app/README.md

 available under http://localhost:8080/registration.html

 ## A few words about the technology stack
-The app is build on top of Spring Boot (http://projects.spring.io/spring-boot/) as runtime container.
+The application is build on top of Spring Boot (http://projects.spring.io/spring-boot/) providing a runtime container.
-In addition to that we use Jersey for building the REST resources and Velocity for templating pages.
-To implement the UI, jQuery and Bootstrap is already integrated.
-Maven is used to build and package the application.
+Furthermore Jersey for implementing REST resources, Velocity for templating pages and jQuery/Bootstrap is included and can be used as well.
+Building and packaging the application is done with Maven.

 ## What's expected of me?
 When our engineers receive your final result, we'll be looking at the following things: